 Sample.
-Our first research site was a large recreation and hospitality organization, hereafter referred to as Funcorp.
+Our first research site is a large recreation and hospitality organization, hereafter referred to as Funcorp.
 This organization operates roughly 200 golf courses, country clubs, private business and sports clubs, and resorts.
 Funcorp provides services to about 200,000 member families throughout the United States.
 Our initial sample consisted of 14,981 Funcorp employees who serve its members.
-Nine thousand seventy-nine employees completed our survey, for a response rate of 60.6 percent.
-Missing values reduced the number of usable observations to 8,663, or 57.8 percent of the initial sample.
-Within our usable sample were 1,037 club departments.
-Overall, 39.3 percent of the respondents were women; the average age was 39.0 years; the average tenure with the organization was 6.2 years; and 32.6 percent were nonwhites.
-The average department size was 14.4, and the average number of survey respondents per department was 8.35.
-The firm provided demographic data for all employees, allowing us to statistically compare respondents and nonrespondents.
-These comparisons yielded no significant differences in gender, age, tenure, race, or turnover rate, providing some confidence that nonresponse bias was not a concern.
+Nine thousand seventy-nine employees completed our survey for a response rate of 60.6%.
+Missing values reduced the number of usable observations to 8,663 or 57.8% of the initial sample.
+Within our usable sample are 1,037 club departments.
+Overall, 39.3% of respondents were women; the average age was 39.0 years; the average tenure with the organization was 6.2 years; and 32.6% were non-whites.
+The average department size was 14.4 with 8.35 survey respondents per department.
+Demographic data of all employees were provided by the firm, allowing for statistical comparisons to be made between respondents and non-respondents.
+These comparisons yielded no significant differences in gender, age, tenure, race, or turnover rate which provides some confidence that non-response bias is not a concern.

 Measures.
-Voluntary turnover was measured in Study 1 as whether an employee voluntarily left the organization in the 18 months immediately following the survey.
-An 18-month period was reasonable because it allowed enough time for the independent variables to influence employees' turnover decisions and provided us with a large enough sample to reliably run statistical tests.
+Voluntary turnover was measured in Study 1 as whether the employee voluntarily left the organization in the 18 months immediately following the survey.
+An 18 month time period is reasonable because it allows enough time for the independent variables to influence employees' turnover decisions and provides us with a large enough sample to reliably run statistical tests.
 Specifically, 2,001 of the employees surveyed choose to leave Funcorp.
-This number corresponds to an 18-month voluntary turnover rate of 23.1 percent (or 15.4 percent annually).
+This corresponds to an 18-month voluntary turnover rate of 23.1 percent (or 15.4 percent annually).

-In prior studies of job embeddedness, researchers have relied on a 40-item measure to capture the six subdimensions that were then aggregated to create composite measures (e.g., Mitchell et al., 2001).
-In defining the construct, Mitchell et al. (2001) characterized job embeddedness as a formative indicator construct, in that multiple variables are associated with the embeddedness construct and predictive validity represents the major mechanism for validation of its conceptual meaning (Edwards, 2001).
+In prior studies of job embeddedness, researchers have relied on a 40-item measure to capture the six subdimensions that were then aggregated to create composite measures (e.g., Mitchell et al. (2001).
+In defining the construct, Mitchell et al. (2001) characterize job embeddedness as a formative indicator construct, where multiple variables are associated with the embeddedness construct and where predictive validity represents the major mechanism for validation of its conceptual meaning (Edwards, 2001).
 In other words, job embeddedness captures a large set of things that enmesh people in their jobs and that predict voluntary turnover.

-In the present study, we assessed the degree to which an employee's coworkers were enmeshed in the organization and community (coworkers' job embeddedness) using a 21-item measure of job embeddedness developed and validated by Holtom, Mitchell, Lee, and Tidd (2006).
-In their measure development study, the product-moment correlation showed a strong relationship between the original long form and the revised short form (r = .92)

-used to measure job embeddedness.
+In the present study, we assessed the degree to which one's coworkers were enmeshed in the organization and community (Coworkers' Job Embeddedness or CJE) using a 21-item measure of job embeddedness developed and validated by Holtom, Mitchell, Lee, and Tidd (2006).
+In this measure development study, the product-moment correlation showed a strong relationship between the original long form and the revised short form (r = .92) used to measure job embeddedness.
 This measure was developed using data collected from 769 corrections officers.
 Given the fact that the short-form items are also represented in the long form, we would expect this correlation to be very high.
-More importantly, after job satisfaction was controlled for, the long-form measure of individual job embeddedness significantly predicted voluntary turnover (p < .001), as did the short-form measure (p < .001), which provides evidence of predictive validity for this shorter measure.
+More importantly, after controlling for job satisfaction, the long-form measure of individual job embeddedness significantly predicted voluntary turnover (p<.001) as did the short-form measure (p<.001) which provides evidence of predictive validity for this shorter measure.
 Further, there was no difference in the amount of variance in turnover explained by the two forms of the instrument.